IvanRamyk/labs/lab1/README.md

 	Basic level - ***
 	Extra - * overloaded operation <
 	Total - ****
-Also all methods was tested via googletest
+Also all methods were tested via googletest
 All tests are in directory tests
 I hope for additional points :)
 Total count - 9